If you love a low-effort crusty bread, you won't find anything better than a no knead dutch oven bread!

 I am far from the first person to ever develop a no-knead Dutch oven bread recipe.
 They've been around for a good long time, but saw a surge in popularity in 2006 when Jim Lahey and Mark Bittman published their version in the New York Times (later updated in 2021).

-It's a great recipe with enduring popularity.
+This easy homemade bread recipe is a solid recipe with enduring popularity for good reason.
 And there have been dozens if not hundreds of recipes spun off from it (mine included).

 The four basic ingredients remain the same: flour, water, salt, and yeast, but by shifting the ratios, timing, and shaping techniques, no knead bread recipes can produce a wide variety of loaves.